NEU-Skunkworks/C19_Website/README.md

     │
-    ├───middleware                              # Middleware folder for handling common requests between the api's │       authenticationMiddleware.js         # Authentication Middleware used for postAuthenticationController.js │       loginMiddleware.js                  # Middleware to check if user exists and to update the login attempts count │       mongooseMiddleware.js               # Middleware to handle all the mongoose queries │
+    ├───middleware                              # Middleware folder for handling common requests between the api's │       authenticationMiddleware.js         # Authentication Middleware used for postAuthenticationController.js │       emailMiddleware.js                  # Middleware to handle all the email requests.
+    │       loginMiddleware.js                  # Middleware to check if user exists and to update the login attempts count │       mongooseMiddleware.js               # Middleware to handle all the mongoose queries │